Skip to main content

 • Cyclones

-- In the cool and relatively dry season, from June to August or September, average highs drop to around 23/24 °C (73/75 °F) and lows to 17/18 °C (63/64 °F), which in themselves would still be acceptable temperatures, but they can sometimes drop below, in fact, there can be some days with maximum temperatures around 20 °C (68 °F), furthermore, the wind can increase the feeling of coolness.
-Some showers can occur even in this period, most likely along the northern coast of the main island (see Poindimié), where the proximity of mountain slopes enhances the formation of thunderclouds.
+In the cool and relatively dry season that runs from June to August or September, average highs drop to around 23/24 °C (73/75 °F) and lows to 17/18 °C (63/64 °F).
+In themselves, they are still acceptable temperatures, but the wind can increase the feeling of coolness.

 Main island

-On the main island (Grande Terre), rainfall varies with slope exposure and proximity to the mountains: in general, the northeast-facing coast (where there are no major cities) receives more rainfall than the one exposed to the southwest.
-In fact, precipitation amounts to 2,600 mm (102 in) per year in Poindimié, with a minimum of about 90 mm (3.5 in) in August and September, and to 1,900 mm (75 in) per year in Pouébo, while on the southern coast, it ranges from 800 to 1,200 mm (31 to 47 in), therefore, some areas are almost arid.
-However, in New Caledonia, the rains are quite irregular from one year to another, so they are quite unpredictable.
+On the main island (Grande Terre), rainfall varies with slope exposure and proximity to the mountains.
+In general, the northeast-facing coast (where there are no major cities) receives more rainfall than the one exposed to the southwest.
+In fact, precipitation amounts to 2,400 mm (95 in) per year in Poindimié, with a minimum of about 100 mm (4 in) in August and September, and to 1,900 mm (75 in) per year in Pouébo.
+On the southern coast, in contrast, rainfall ranges from 800 to 1,200 mm (31 to 47 in), therefore, some areas are almost arid.

 As mentioned, in the interior of the main island, we find some mountain slopes, in fact, it is crossed by a mountain range, whose highest peaks are Mont Panié, 1,629 meters (5,344 feet) high, and Mont Humboldt, 1,618 meters (5,308 feet) high.